 - The expected cost of future medical bills;

 - Whether the injury is preventing the claimant from participating in activities that he or she enjoyed before the accident;

 - Whether the injury has caused intense pain or psychological distress; and

 - Whether the defendant was grossly negligent or acted with willful or wanton misconduct.

 Schedule a Free Consultation with an Indiana Car Accident Attorney

 Recovering fair compensation after a motor-vehicle collision is rarely straightforward.
 This is especially true if you intend to pursue compensation for future damages, non-economic damages, or punitive damages.

 Avnet Law is well versed in the laws that govern car accident claims in Indiana.
 We can help you navigate the proceedings, avoid costly mistakes, and fight for the maximum compensation.
-Call 1-877-77-AVNET today for a free initial consultation.
+Call 1-877-77-AVNET today for a free initial consultation with an Indianapolis car accident lawyer or contact us below with any questions you may have about your personal injury case.
 Avnet Law can help you navigate you car accident claims or other personal injury claims.